jtimberman/jtimberman.github.com/source/_posts/2012-03-04-github-is-classy.markdown

 Issue
 =====

+*Update - Preface: I am not talking about a security vulnerability (a la an exploit) in Rails.
+I am talking about a feature that allows automatically generated code to do things that are not secure and it is apparently on purpose and by design.
+This is the wrong thing to do.
+Deny by default with whitelisting is the right thing to do.*

 There is a security issue in
 [Ruby on Rails](https://github.com/rails/rails/issues/5228).
 The bug is closed, but I haven't dug into find out if the actual problem is